 Yes.
 Under the Emergency Tenant Protection Act (ETPA), each New York County with rent stabilized housing has its respective Rent Guidelines Board.
 We suggest you contact contact NYS Homes and Community Renewal (HCR), the state agency which administers the rent laws, to find out the most recent guidelines for your county.

-Are stabilized increases based on the legal or preferential rent?
+What is a preferential rent, and are stabilized increases based on the legal or preferential rent?

-Pursuant to the Housing Stability & Tenant Protection Act (HSTPA) of 2019, tenants that were paying a preferential rent on or after June 14, 2019 retain the preferential rent for the life of the tenancy.
-Rent Guidelines Board increases and other increases allowed by the Rent Stabilization Law or Emergency Tenant Protection Act are to be applied to the preferential rent.
-A tenant who believes that they are entitled to a renewal lease with a preferential rent but is being charged more than that amount may file a rent overcharge or lease violation complaint with DHCR or a court
+A tenant who believes that they are entitled to a renewal lease with a preferential rent but is being charged more than that amount may file a rent overcharge or lease violation complaint with DHCR or a court of competent jurisdiction.

 For additional information, see HCR Fact Sheet #40: Preferential Rents.